California Resident Privacy Notice

 - With our affiliates and subsidiaries, such as Plume’s entities in the U.S., Poland, Slovenia, Switzerland and Taiwan.

-- With vendors that provide us with services and process some Personal Information on our behalf (e.g., internet speed testing, motion detection, order fulfillment, email management, payment processing, etc.).
+- With vendors that we have selected to provide us with services and process some Personal Information on our behalf to operate our Services (e.g., internet speed testing, motion detection, order fulfillment, email management, payment processing, data analytics, etc.).
 These companies are contractually obligated to safeguard any Personal Information they receive from us.

-- We may share Personal Information with third parties with your consent.
-For example, you may let us share Personal Information with others for marketing uses, authorize a third-party web client or application to access your account, or ask us to share your feedback with a business.
+- We may share Personal Information with third parties with your express, affirmative consent.
+For example, you may give us permission to share Personal Information with others for marketing uses, authorize a third-party web client or application to access your account, or ask us to share your feedback with a business.

 - We may share Personal Information with data analytics providers.